syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Retrieving-Selected-Values.md

 {% endtabs %}

-If the DataSource is bound to business object data, Selected item can be set initially by specifying the index of the datasource item.
-The property which is specified in the `SelectedValuePath` will be displayed with respective to the index of the selected item.
+If the DataSource is bound to business object data, the selected item can be set initially by specifying the index of the data source item.
+The property specified in the `SelectedValuePath` will be displayed with respect to index of the selected item.

 {% tabs %}